FUTURE OF APP DEVELOPMENT — Why you should build your apps from TEMPLATES

 A collective experience of several app development agencies says that majority of the app development is a repeat process.
-This is specially relevant in today's age where startups are often found building an 'Uber for something', or an 'Instagram of something'.
-Even the apps which are not exactly cloning these famous apps, are actually using similar components in them.
+This is specially relevant in today’s age where startups are often found building an ‘Uber for something’, or an ‘Instagram of something’.
+Even the apps which are not exactly clones, are actually using similar components in them.
 This inevitably calls for a modularization of app development process.
-App templates are ready-made source-code (sometimes also called app starters), which give a head start in app development.
+App templates are ready-made source-code (sometimes also called app starters), which gives a head start in app development.

 Imagine you are set out to build an ‘Uber for something’, and you get the full app UI off the shelf.
 You can then plug in your logic, your product and your back-end into the app and get it ready for app store.
 This way you save a ton on your development cost.